Cons

 -It’s hard to understand what’s happening.

--It can be boring to read when you do not understand what’s happening.
+-It can be boring to read when you do not

 Pros

--It’s jam packed with literary devices.
+centuries.-It’s jam packed with literary devices.
 Where most books contain metaphors and similes, the amount that Shakespeare crammed into his plays is astounding.
 Every passage contains them, some lines being made up of multiple devices, and while this contributes to the problem of understanding the meaning of the text, it also makes for material that’s easier to write passage analyses, and other forms of English assignments, about.

 -The morals they teach are relatable to today.
 While most of us think that Shakespeare’s plays are irrelevant to today’s day and life, the morals that they teach are actually very applicable to the present.
 An example is the play Macbeth, where if you strip it down to the bare minimum, is about a man who is overly ambitious and whose plans backfire when he tries to get a higher position in life.
 This play demonstrates that we should enjoy our lives at any stage and not to be so ambitious that we give up everything we care about.
 Although the situations in the play are a little fantastic, the morals it teaches are very prevalent to anyone’s life.